xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

 After installing, remember to check if the new version is executed `which vi`, `which vim`.
 If not, set `PATH` or add `alias` in profile accordingly.

+### Use MacVim

-- Brewing MacVim to override system Vim will give the best result.
+Brewing MacVim in a way to override system Vim will give the best result.
 This will not require `XQuartz` for any reason, and is able to access the system clipboard in a native way, without X11 (which is not used by default in MacOS).

 ```bash
 # install MacVim to support clipboard in a native way